 The type and degree of your hearing loss will determine which treatment your audiologist or ENT recommends.
 Here are some of your options.

 - Hearing aids fit inside or behind your ear.
 They electronically amplify the sounds going into your ear, but they don’t restore hearing.
 “A hearing aid will never bring their hearing back to normal, but it will improve their ability to understand speech and to hear the sounds their hearing loss is masking,” says Hull Bell.

 Your audiologist will use the information from your audiogram to choose the best hearing aid for you.
 Then the hearing aid will be programmed to accommodate your type and degree of hearing loss.
 Some hearing aids amplify the higher frequencies to improve speech recognition.
 Other hearing aids can be programmed to accommodate for specific situations, such as noisy or quiet environments.

 Lastly, your audiologist will test the hearing aid in your ear to make sure the amplification works for you.
 You can also customize your hearing aid further by adding one of these options:

-- Directional microphones boost the sound coming straight at you so that you have an easier time hearing conversations.
+- Directional microphones with pop filter, boost the sound coming straight at you so that you have an easier time hearing conversations.